flight505/ClaudeCommands/workflows/feature-plan.md

----
-description: Generate implementation plan from feature specification using Specify framework
+description: Turn a feature specification into research, design, and contract deliverables that guide implementation.
 argument-hint: "<path to spec file>"
----

 # Feature Plan

 Generate a comprehensive implementation plan from a feature specification using the Specify framework.
+The outputs unblock delivery teams, `/tdd-cycle`, and downstream automation.

 ## Usage